bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise5.md

     1. Return to your Azure Cloud Shell session (you may need to refresh the page if it timed out).

+    2. Terraform created the service principal `Storage Manager` with the `Storage Blob Data Reader` role on our storage account - and we´ll use this account as our attacker.
+We retrieve the credentials for the principal from terraform and store them in powershell variables for further use.

+        ```powershell
+        $sp_password = terraform output -raw sp_password; $sp_client_id = terraform output -raw sp_client_id; $sp_tenant_id = terraform output -raw sp_tenant_id
+        ```

+        This command chain does not have output, and we prefer to not write all those variables to the console.
+So, we count the size of the variables to make sure we did retrieve and store the credentials.

+        ```powershell
+        $sp_password.Length; $sp_client_id.Length; $sp_tenant_id.Length
+        ```

+        !!! summary "Sample results"

+            ```
+            40
+            36
+            36
+            ```

-    2. First we need to change the principal az is using to access the storage.
+    3. First we need to change the principal az is using to access the storage.
 In your Azure Cloud Shell run the `az login` command with the credentials of the service principal.

         ```powershell
-        az login --service-principal -u '<>' -p '<>' --tenant '<>' | jq .[].user
+        az login --service-principal -u $sp_client_id -p $sp_password --tenant $sp_tenant_id | jq .[].user
         ```

         !!! summary "Sample results"

             ```sql
             {
-              "name": "dj49flw9-d834-mfde-ldo1-39fh3091dk3s",
+              "name": "dj49flw9-d834-mfde-rofl-39fh3091dk3s",
               "type": "servicePrincipal"
             }
             ```

-    3. As we already did this attack before, lets optimize our commands a bit to make this easier.
+    4. As we already did this attack before, lets optimize our commands a bit to make this easier.
 First, we will again list our storage accounts and the container content.

         ```powershell
         Write-Output ($storageAccount = az storage account list --resource-group 'DetectionWorkshop' | jq -r '.[] | select(.name | startswith("prod")) | .name'); Write-Output ($containerNamesArray = az storage container list --account-name $storageAccount --auth-mode login | jq -r '.[].name')